spqb/adabmDCApy/docs/api/adabmDCA.utils.md

     q: int,
     device: device,
     dtype: dtype = torch.float32,
-    fi: Tensor | None = None
+    fi: Optional[Tensor] = None
 ) → Tensor
 ```

-Initialize the chains of the DCA model.
+Initialize the Markov chains of the DCA model.
 If 'fi' is provided, the chains are sampled from the profile model, otherwise they are sampled uniformly at random.